2023 Most Popular Romance Languages Bachelor's Degree Schools in the Southwest Region

 After completing their Bachelor's Degree, romance languages graduates from ASU - Tempe carry an average student debt load of $24,090.

 University of North Texas ranked #6 on this year’s Most Popular Romance Languages Bachelor’s Degree Schools in the Southwest Region list.
-Located in the midsize city of Denton, UNT is a public school with a very large student population.
+Located in the midsize city of Denton, UNT is a public college with a fairly large student population.

 About 71% of the students majoring in romance languages at the school are women while 29% are male.